-Approached by leading craft brewers Meantime Brewing Company Lazerian was challenged to create a unique piece of furniture in the time that it takes Meantime to brew an exclusive beer for Lazerian.
+When Meantime Brewing Company approached Lazerian, a prominent craft brewery, they issued a challenge: to craft a distinctive piece of furniture within the same timeframe it takes Meantime to brew an exclusive beer for Lazerian.

-The concept behind this idea was to celebrate the recently launched ‘Make Time For It’ campaign from the Greenwich based brewing company.
-The campaign celebrated the care and attention afforded to every keg and bottle of Meantime beer, showcasing the master craftsmanship of their brewers and also celebrating the capabilities and expertise of craftsmen up and down the UK.
-The challenge was also to undertake the design and creation in six weeks-the time it takes for Meantime’s beers to mature and mellow for the flavour.
+The core concept behind this initiative aimed to commemorate the recently launched “Make Time For It” campaign by Meantime Brewing Company, headquartered in Greenwich.
+This campaign celebrated the meticulous care and dedication invested in every keg and bottle of Meantime beer, spotlighting the exceptional craftsmanship of their brewers while also applauding the skills and expertise of artisans across the United Kingdom.
+The challenge was not only to conceptualize and create within a six-week timeframe, mirroring the period it takes for Meantime’s beers to mature and develop their distinct flavors.

 Chosen to showcase the abundance of craftsmanship and innovation throughout the country.